-6.4 Ghost Code
+6.6 Ghost Code

-Sometimes, the variables and functions present in a program are insufficient to specify intended properties and to verify these properties with GNATprove.
-This is the case if the property that should be verified is never used explicitly in the code.
-For example, the property that a collection is sorted can be maintained for efficient modifications and queries on the collection without the need to have an explicit function Is\Sorted.
+Sometimes the variables and functions present in a program are insufficient to specify intended properties and to verify these properties with GNATprove.
+This can occur if the property that should be verified is never used explicitly in the code.
+For example, the property that a collection is sorted can be maintained for efficient modifications and queries on the collection without the need to have an explicit function Is_Sorted.
 However, this function is essential to state the property that the collection remains sorted.

 In such a case, SPARK allows you to insert additional code in the program that's useful for specification and verification, specially identified with the aspect Ghost so that it can be discarded during compilation.
-So-called ghost code in SPARK are these parts of the code that are only meant for specification and verification and have no effect on the functional behavior of the program at run time.
+So-called ghost code in SPARK comprises those parts of the code that are only meant for specification and verification and have no effect on the functional behavior of the program at run time.

-Various kinds of ghost code are useful in different situations: \ Ghost functions are typically used to express properties used in contracts. \ Global ghost variables are typically used to keep track of the current state of a program or maintain a log of past events of some type.
+Various kinds of ghost code are useful in different situations:

+- Ghost functions are typically used to express properties used in contracts. - Global ghost variables are typically used to keep track of the current state of a program or to maintain a log of past events of some type.
 This information can then be referred to in contracts.

 Typically, the current state of the program may be stored in a global ghost variable, whose value may be suitably constrained in preconditions and postconditions.
 For example, the program may need to proceed through a number of steps, from sanitization through normalization to main treatment.
-A ghost variable Current\State may then be used to record the current status of the program and its value may be used in contracts as follows:
+A ghost variable Current_State may then be used to record the current status of the program and its value may be used in contracts as follows:

 '''

 type Status is (Raw, Sanitized, Normalized) with Ghost;

 Current_State : Status with Ghost;

-'''

-'''

 procedure Sanitize

 with Pre => Current_State = Raw,

 Post => Current_State = Sanitized;

 procedure Normalize

 with Pre => Current_State = Sanitized,

 Post => Current_State = Normalized;

 procedure Main_Treatment

 with Pre => Current_State = Normalized;

 '''

-See the SPARK User's Guide for more examples of ghost code: http://docs.adacore.com/spark2014-docs/html/ug/en/source/specification\features.html#ghost-code
+See the SPARK User's Guide for more examples of ghost code: http://docs.adacore.com/spark2014-docs/html/ug/en/source/specification_features.html#ghost-code

-6.5 Investigating Unproved Properties
+6.7 Investigating Unproved Properties

-As seen at Silver level in the section Investigating Unproved Run-time Checks, it's expected that many messages about possible violations of properties (assertions, contracts) are issued the first time a program is analyzed, for similar reasons:
+Similar to the situation at Silver level as described in Investigating Unproved Run-time Checks, we can expect many messages about possible violations of properties (assertions, contracts) to be issued the first time a program is analyzed: